ItaloPereiraDev/ItaloPereiraDev/README.md

 - 🔥 Starting in Web Development and want to keep improving!

-- 🔭 I’m currently working for Tecnorise Company, which focuses on bulding apps for security!
+- 🔭 I’ve worked for Tecnorise and Ecoportal, two companies which focus is on bulding apps for security!

-- 🌱 The next technologies i'm planning to start my studies are: ReactJS and React Native!
+- 🌱 The next technologies i'm planning to start my studies are: C# and .Net!

 - 📬 You can contact me by my cellphone number: **+5585989651999**